94025721/AsdJavaGameToTrainMLModel/README.md

 The DQN model implementation in this project is not functioning correctly.
 I suspect the problem lies in outdated libraries and unexpected compatibility issues.
 Despite various troubleshooting attempts, the model fails to train the agent properly.

 ### Performance Challenges
 The game does not run smoothly, which impacts both gameplay and the training process.
 To address this, I implemented a Quad Tree structure to optimize collision detection and enhance performance.
 However, this solution did not significantly improve the game's performance.
+The cause is probably that I am running Intellij with snap which somehow slows down the I/O processes.

 ## Game Components